 Encode a narrative or other prose text

-Many researchers in the humanities will use ‘data’ that is not in a digital format like a spreadsheet spreadsheets, or lat/long data points, but is a narrative text or a historic text, a letter, a diary, etc. You can pull information out of these and turn it into data sets that can be used with digital tools but a great open source project from Pelagios Commons called Recogito allows you to upload texts (yes you will need as a digital text) and annotate the place names as they appear, this then generates a map.
+Many researchers in the humanities will use ‘data’ that is not in a digital format like a spreadsheet spreadsheets, or a list of lat/long data points, but is a narrative text or a historic text, a letter, a diary, etc. You can pull information out of these and turn it into data sets that can be used with digital tool.
+A great open source project from Pelagios Commons called Recogito allows you to upload texts (yes you will need it as a digital text) and annotate the place names as they appear, this then generates a map.
 Try it at their website.

 SOME DIGITAL MAPPING PROJECTS

 DECIMA project mapping historical census data in Florence

 Mapping the Republic of Letters: Interactive maps of the dissemination and the criticism of ideas, the spread of political news, and the circulation of people and objects.